-Category Examples of adaptation measures Securing backup power supplies for water treatment facilities and pumping facilities Relocate facilities Perform regular facilities inspection Sewage treatment facilities, piping, etc. Establishment of a program to reduce water infiltration in water Hard pipes infrastructure Improve the treatment capacity of sewage treatment facilities (to ensure operation even in the event of floods, etc.) Measures against leakage of sewerage pipes, improvement of water collection efficiency (inspection and replacement of aged water pipes and filters, etc.) Project-related organization and personnel Monitor the level of quality and evaluate the need to review new or source protection plans Soft Improvement of monitoring capacity for water sources of rivers to infrastructure which sewerage is discharged (leading to easy understanding of changes in water quality, ease of judgment in operation, and study of improvement of facilities) Formulation of plans and mechanisms for promoting the improvement of water utilization

-1 efficiency in areas subject to water supply Formulate plans for reducing sewage treatment (introduction of efficient water utilization technology, etc.) Collection of climate-related data, and data on disaster-related events and intensity/frequency of climate hazards Formulate business continuity plans (BCPs) Bolster operations and implementation of maintenance of equipment/facilities Enhance personnel capacity to operate/manage facilities Budget measures for operational management and human resources development In light of future intensification of climate hazards: (1) change land use plans (do not install treatment facilities, water distribution/supply pipes), (2) revise infrastructure design standards
+Category Examples of adaptation measures Securing backup power supplies for water treatment facilities and pumping facilities Relocate facilities Perform regular facilities inspection Hard Sewage treatment Establishment of a program to reduce water infiltration in water pipes infrastructure facilities, piping, etc. Improve the treatment capacity of sewage treatment facilities (to ensure operation even in the event of floods, etc.) Measures against leakage of sewerage pipes, improvement of water collection efficiency (inspection and replacement of aged water pipes and filters, etc.) Monitor the level of quality and evaluate the need to review new or source protection plans Soft infrastructure Project-related organization Improvement of monitoring capacity for water sources of rivers to which sewerage is discharged and personnel (leading to easy understanding of changes in water quality, ease of judgment in operation, and study of improvement of facilities) Formulation of plans and mechanisms for promoting the improvement of water utilization efficiency in areas subject to water supply Formulate plans for reducing sewage treatment (introduction of efficient water utilization technology, etc.) Collection of climate-related data, and data on disaster-related events and intensity/frequency of climate hazards Formulate business continuity plans (BCPs) Bolster operations and implementation of maintenance of equipment/facilities Enhance personnel capacity to operate/manage facilities Budget measures for operational management and human resources development In light of future intensification of climate hazards: (1) change land use plans (do not install treatment facilities, water distribution/supply pipes), (2) revise infrastructure design standards